karlgray/git-scripts/README.md

 # Introduction
 Here are my .bashrc commands for handling git/github.

+* PLEASE NOTE:*
-* PLEASE NOTE: I am new to working in a team and using git/github in this way - Any suggestions / constructive criticisms are welcome*
+I am new to working in a team and using git/github in this way - Any suggestions / constructive criticisms are welcome.

 I use these in my .bashrc file to quickly run a chain of git commands and to do some basic sanity checks.